 There are many types of cysts, each with different symptoms and treatments.
 The most common types of cysts are:

-Pancreas cysts often are found during radiology imaging tests such as endoscopic ultrasound, CT or MRI scans for another problem.
+Pancreatic cysts often are found during radiology imaging tests such as CT and MRI scans and are often confirmed with endoscopic imaging.

-Pancreas cysts can be associated with certain underlying hereditary disorders such as von Hippel- Lindau disease and are seen in about 10 percent of patients with polycystic kidney disease.
+Pancreatic cysts can be associated with certain underlying hereditary disorders such as von Hippel-Lindau disease and are seen in about 10 percent of patients with polycystic kidney disease.